mendix/docs/content/howto/integration/consume-a-complex-web-service.md

 You can also describe the design purpose of the web service on the **Documentation** tab.

-# 4 Configuring the Web Service Call
+## 4 Configuring the Web Service Call

 To configure the web service call, follow these steps:

-1. If you have not used the web service wizard or have not used the option within this wizard to automatically create a microflow, you have to create a microflow that will call the imported web service:
+1. If you do not use the web service wizard, you have to create a microflow that will call the imported web service:

     ![](attachments/18448730/18581778.png)